Homeschooling is becoming an increasingly popular option among parents seeking to provide their children with an education.

 Homeschool students do not have the dirty word ” Homework” to adhere to.
 They have a complete schedule that does not dissect schoolwork and ” extra” homework.
 To them, it is just learning as a complete whole.

-Students are able to take advantage of different online resources such as coursework, virtual classrooms, and video lectures that can be viewed 24/7/365 days a year.
+Students can take advantage of different online resources such as coursework, virtual classrooms, and video lectures that can be viewed 24/7/365 days a year.
 This is just a part of learning and not extra homework.

 Furthermore, homeschool learning allows for complete individualized instruction.
 Subject content can be tailored to the student’s specific needs.
 It can be fast-tracked or have time allowances so that students have the opportunity to learn at their own pace.

-This ensures that they fully grasp & comprehend content prior to moving to the next level or stage in the subject matter.
+This ensures that they fully grasp & comprehend content before moving to the next level or stage in the subject matter.

 While some can argue that homeschooling is just unlimited homework without boundaries, my personal opinion is this: